Thursday, November 1, 2012

 Winona Ryder - Elsa van Helsing

-Atticus Shaffer - Edgar "E" Gore
+Atticus Shaffer - Edgar 'E' Gore

 Robert Capron - Bob

-Conchata Ferrell - Bob's Mother
+Conchata Ferrell - Bob's Mom

 James Hiroyuki Liao - Toshiaki